 When we talk about conversions, it is always defined in terms of sales.
 But, when it comes to nonprofit organizations, conversions refer to the number of people who voluntarily donated for a noble cause.

 Conversions are important and need to be tracked to measure the success of the campaign.
-They give you a clear picture rather than likes and comments, which is not enough.
+They give you a clear picture rather than likes and comments.
 You must know the ROI of your social media campaigns in terms of inquiry it generated, people coming in the support, and voluntary donations.

 Make sure that your supporters on the social media page help you in donor retention and generate revenue enough to make a deep impact.
 Here are some key considerations to make while measuring conversions: